How to ask for payment politely and professionally (with email templates)

 [your name]

-If a whole month goes by and you haven't been paid, you're likely entitled to late fees.
+If a whole month goes by and you haven't gotten paid, you're likely entitled to late fees.
 Check the original contractor agreement and you should find language about payment being due within a month of invoicing.
-Since the client breached those terms at this point, let them know in your next email.
+Since the client breached those terms at this point, let them know in your next payment request email.

 Email template for an invoice one to three weeks overdue